Rorical/rorical-blog/.fragy/posts/muridata-v1-deprecated.md

 # MuriData Protocol

-MuriData is a ==decentralized vector indexing and searching service==.
+MuriData is a decentralized vector indexing and searching service.
 With blockchain providing transaction and verification ability, It allows anyone to create vector databases and send searching tasks to it.

 ## Technology Stack
 - BlockChain